par Brent M•

 par viktor k•

 I hate to give a negative review and I don't want to blame the teachers, I'm sure they were given a very limited time to make this course.
 But this is unfortunately the worst course I have ever participated in.
 The lectures are okay at first, but quickly get repetitive.
 Most of the assignments feel like pointless wastes of time, and there are A LOT of them.
-There are no teachers in the course, just automated quizzes and students "grading" eachother, so literally all work is pushed onto the students.
-This course is a very bad look for the unversity and american education in general.
+There are no teachers in the course, just automated quizzes and students "grading" eachother.
+This course is a quite bad look for the unversity and american education in general.

 par Kell S•